Kit a Diogelwch – Kit & Safety

 Check links here to plan for expected conditions on race day:

-At the Race Organiser’s discretion, a Bad Weather Course may be implemented for Long and/or Short course and this decision will be shared (at the very latest) at Race Registration.
-In this instance, Bad Weather Course information and routes would be made available prior to the race (if possible) and at Race Registration, so information can be marked on maps.
+At the Race Organiser’s discretion, an Adverse Weather Course may be implemented for the Long and/or Short Course and this decision will be shared (at the very latest) at Race Registration.
+In this instance, the Race Organiser will aim to publish any Adverse Weather Course routes prior to the race (if possible) and at Race Registration, so routes/information can be marked on Race Maps.
+If weather is hazardous enough to abort exposed summit routes, then very few options are workable for this particular race.
+Options include ALL competitors following the Short Course or a lower alternative to the Short Course and ascent to Yr Wyddfa, if possible.

-Decisions regarding Bad Weather Courses seek to prioritise the safety and well-being of all Race Marshals and competitors, especially over high ground for long periods of time.
-Some severe ‘summer’ weather circumstances (including very extreme heat or threat of lightning) may affect Bad Weather Course implementation.
+Decisions regarding Adverse Weather Courses seek to prioritise the safety and well-being of all Race Marshals and competitors, especially over high ground for long periods of time.
+Adverse ‘summer’ weather conditions can include extreme heat, very high winds and threat of lightning.
+Cancellation of a race is the last possible resort, but may be required in these contexts.
+Competitors will be informed at the most appropriate time to allow for the most up to date risk assessment to take place.

 Awareness of Hazards and Risk